allangarcia/asdf-docker/README.md

 You'll generally use this together with -p 3000:3000 or any other port you want to export

-I personally use also with --rm to remove the container when I leave.
+I personally also use with --rm to remove the container after I use.